 - It can be easier and much less expensive to switch who fulfils the CIO function when you outsource.
 It’s also usually possible to switch to another CIO Service without changing your outsourcing provider if the problems were a result of poor culture fit.
 This saves the hassle of beginning a CIO search again and eliminates resulting HR issues.

 - You can hire individual CIOs from many providers for specialist projects.
 Allowing you to not rely on a single individual having every skill required for every project you want to undertake.

-- An outsourcing provider offering a CIO Service often has multiple CIOs who can work together or combine their knowledge to provide you with a solution.
+- An outsourcing provider offering a CIO Service often has many CIOs who can work together or combine their knowledge to provide you with a solution.
 Essentially giving you the expertise of multiple CIOs for the price of one.

 There are some disadvantages to consider, such as only having part-time availability.
-However, since the CIO role is strategic and not typically required at the drop of a hat it’s unlikely to have a significant impact.
+But, since the CIO role is strategic and not typically required at the drop of a hat, it’s unlikely to have a significant impact.

 For a growing business, the benefits of outsourcing the CIO function far outweigh the negatives.
 It’s an effective way of gaining an expert to assist with the IT side of the business, without the traditional costs and HR headaches.